ARE THE REAL NUMBERS

 When a number exists

-We assert, then, that numbers are individuals, and a number will exist at the moment it is witnessed or named.
-The number will then exist in the most actual sense of that word.
-Naming a number will be a form of producing it, of bringing a verbal or written symbol for that idea into this world.
+A number -- that individual -- will exist, we assert, at the moment it is named.
+It will exist in the most actual sense of the word.
+Naming is how we produce a number, how we bring a verbal or written symbol for that idea into this world.
 For if we cannot bring an idea into this world, then it is nothing but an idea, which is to say, a fantasy.

 ("Do you mean to say that the number 100 does not exist until I name it?"
-That is correct, and you have just named it.
-What more could you possibly need?)
+That is correct, and you have just named it.)

-Opposing that is the idea of an actual infinity of numbers.
+Opposing that is the idea of an actual infinity -- an infinite list of names and numerals -- every one of which is imagined to exist now.
 "The natural numbers."
 "The real numbers."
 One might ask where such collections exist (In some transcendent world?); but let that go.
 Those are concepts abstracted from individuals, and they exist only as names of kinds of numbers.
 They are instances of a doctrine that has no consequences and is unnecessary.
 Calculus has need only of numbers we name and bring into this world.

 It is pointless to do with more what can be done with less.